Laundry Day

 tour_11_01_02_Composite.jpg

-Gabriel takes the hats out back in the yard behind his workshop.
-He fills a wash basin with water, left.
+The hats are taken out back in the yard behind the workshop.
+The artisan fills a wash basin with water, left.
 Above, he uses a particular type of soap to lather up the hat.
 The soap is very blue.
 Everyone calls it “blue soap.”
 Logical.

 tour_11_03_IMG_5748.jpg